Why 8% of Sales People Get 80% of the Sales

-As an online accountant, we had to dig into this one.
+As a online accountantancy company, we had to dig into this one.
 Understanding and studying consumer behavior can eventually convert to sales.
 However, most salespersons cannot convert sales, only just a few can.
 You scratch your head and ask yourself why.
 This is because there is an idea that ONLY 8% of sales people get 80% of the sales.
 Written in this article are the reasons why this is true, mistakes you should prevent to commit, and things you can do to make it in that 8% bracket.

 Manner of Presenting Products